07 Jun Kinkakuji and Arashiyama

 These vending machines were at the exit of Kinkakuji.
 They had hot and cold drinks, drinks with ice, instant cup noodles and ice-cream.

 Getting from Kinkakuji to Arashiyama

-From Kinkakuji, we walked 1.7 km to Kitanohakubaicho Station and purchased tickets on the machine outside to Arashiyama.
-We got on the retro looking purple tram and had to make a transfer at Katabiranotsuji Station.
-It was here we made a stupid mistake.
+From Kinkakuji, we walked 1.7 km to Kitanohakubaicho Station and purchased tickets to Arashiyama from the machine outside.
+We got on the retro-looking purple tram and had to make a transfer at Katabiranotsuji Station.
+It was here we made a mistake.
 The transfer time was a quick 2 mins and after we stepped off the tram, we stepped onto another one that had pulled up.
 On the other track.
 Opposite to the one we had just travelled on.

 The broth was so delicious and the beef tender.
 It was a wonderful family meal and excellent value.
 We all left full and ready for the next part of our day.

 We crossed over the iconic Togetsukyo Bridge, which is known for being picturesque with the Arashiyama mountains as its backdrop.
 It’s particularly beautiful when the autumn colours peak giving the mountains bursts of reds, orange and yellow.
 You can enjoy a Kyoto-style lunch with a view of the bridge, see the bamboo groves and visit Tenryuji temple as part of an Arashiyama Insider Walking Tour.

 Iwatayama Monkey Park